-The British Columbia Securities Commission is warning the public to look out for possible affinity frauds when using social networking websites that facilitate or advertise meetings related to investment products and seminars.
+The BC Securities Commission is warning the public to look out for possible affinity frauds when using social networking websites that facilitate or advertise meetings related to investment products and seminars.

 “We are concerned scam artists are using social networking websites to lure people to meetings that may promote fraudulent or unsuitable investment products,” says BCSC Executive Director Brenda Leong.
 “Investors need to do their own research before making an investment and should not simply rely on ‘expert’ advice given at a seminar or meeting.”